No incident during OSCE contact line monitoring | News.az

 No incident during OSCE contact line monitoring

-The monitoring was held under the mandate of the OSCE Chairperson-in-Office Personal Representative along the line of contact near Kokhanabi village of Azerbaijan’s Tovuz district.
+The monitoring was held under the mandate of the OSCE Chairperson-in-Office Personal Representative along the line of contact in the direction of Azerbaijan’s Fuzuli district on Feb.
+7.

-On the Azerbaijani side, the monitoring was conducted by field assistants of Personal Representative of the OSCE Chairman-in-Office Ghenadie Petrica and Peter Svedberg.
+On the Azerbaijani side, the monitoring was conducted by Personal Representative of the OSCE Chairman-in-Office Andrzej Kasprzyk and his field assistants Ghenadie Petrica and Peter Svedberg.

-In the territory of Azerbaijan occupied and controlled by Armenian armed forces, the monitoring was held by Personal Representative’s field assistants Jiri Aberle and Hristo Hristov.
+In the territory of Azerbaijan occupied and controlled by Armenian armed forces, the monitoring was held by Personal Representative’s field assistants Hristo Hristov, Jiri Aberle and Simon Tiller.

 News.Az